SmartBus: Buses

-Originally, SmartBus routes used a dedicated fleet of Mercedes-Benz OC500LEs painted in the grey SmartBus livery however, this has since been changed.
-Most of these buses have been displaced onto non-SmartBus routes and replaced by Gemilang Coachworks and Volgren bodied and Scania K320UBs painted in the orange PTV livery.
-Unlike their non SmartBus counterparts, buses dedicated to SmartBus will feature PIDS inside of the bus, which will show the next stop.
+Originally, SmartBus routes used a dedicated fleet of low-entry buses painted in the grey SmartBus livery.
+The first batch of SmartBus liveried buses were Mercedes-Benz OC500LEs delivered in 2006 and 2007 by Eastrans and Grenda's for route 900.
+However, since then, most of these buses have been displaced onto non-SmartBus routes and replaced by Gemilang Coachworks and Volgren bodied and Scania K320UBs painted in the orange PTV livery.
+Buses dedicated to SmartBus operations, regardless of livery, feature PIDS inside of the bus, which shows the next stop.
 In 2022, Kinetic Melbourne began running electric buses on 901, 902 and 903.